soggiest/blaghh/src/pages/namespaced-crds-dynamic-client/index.md

 ```

 From this example we see a fairly simple mechanism for retrieving an `oof` Kind resource of the type `foo-bar.com` named `bigoof`.
-This works well if you're looking for a CRD that's scoped at the `Cluster` leverl.
+This works well if you're looking for a CRD that's scoped at the `Cluster` level.
 But, what if your CRD is scoped at the `Namespace`?
 Well, then you'll receive the following error:

 ```
 F0717 01:12:15.047145       8 main.go:96] Error getting CRD Namespace parameter required.